mfish33/Cal-Poly-OBS-ScoreBoard/README.md

 3. npm run publish

 ## Editing:
-* You can change point values by modifying buttons in index.html
-* For each button you add make sure to add a column div in order to get the correct spacing
-* You can change the application heading on the HTML tittle
+* You can add sports by adding config files in the conig folder.
+Follow the structure in the existing files.